ONLINE • Creating a Beautiful Life (in Hard Times): An Online Women’s Retreat

 Note: Times below are provided in Mountain Time.
 You may join from any timezone.

 Saturday, August 29: 10 am – 1 pm / 90 min. break / 2:30 pm – 5 pm

 Sunday, August 30: 10 am – 1 pm / 90 min. break / 2:30 pm – 5 pm

 Shambhala Mountain Center and Sara Avant Stover would like to make this program as accessible as possible and are partnering up to offer a limited number of scholarship opportunities.
 Click here to apply.
 Applications must be submitted by August 20.

-Part or all of this program may be recorded for viewing by participants up to 30 days after the program has ended.
+Part or all of this program will be recorded.
+The recordings will be made available for viewing by participants for up to 30 days after the program has ended.